Ghost Size V3: The ‘Epic’ Creatine Supplement Levels Up Gains with Peak ATP

 Along with this research comes consistent weight gain — for those who are attempting to bulk.[6]

-There are several more recent studies on the matter, but the point is that the research community has known creatine has positive lean mass benefits for two decades.
+There are several more recent studies on the matter, but the research community has known creatine has positive lean mass benefits for two decades.
 If you’re not getting enough creatine through heavy meat eating in your diet, then it’s a good idea to take it.

 Increased power